oschrenk/notes/aws.md

 ### Security Groups ###

 Security groups define access incoming and outgoing traffic rules to this machine.
-They can be defined based on ip adresses on port numbers.
+They can be defined based on ip addresses on port numbers.
 For a machine that should act as a web server you should define a security group that allows public access to port `80` (`HTTP`) and `443` (`HTTPS`).

 ### Identity file ###

 At the end of the wizard asks you to choose an existing or create a new identity file to access this machine.
-Download the file to your machine and store it in secure (and backuped) place.
+Download the file to your machine and store it in secure place.
 I myself put it in `~/.ssh` and rely on a encrypted local and encrypted remote backup.

 I highly recommend to put the host information and the associated key inside your ssh configuration to make access and life easier.